1A-OneAngstrom/SAMSON-Developer-Tutorials/EXYZImporter/README.md

 # EXYZ Importer

-Please, refer to the [Importer tutorial](https://documentation.samson-connect.net/developers/latest/page_tutorial_importing.html).
+Please, refer to the [Importer tutorial](https://documentation.samson-connect.net/developers/latest/tutorials/importing/).

-This SAMSON Element demonstrates how to implement an importer on an example of a simple XYZ-importer for files of the following format:
+This SAMSON Extension demonstrates how to implement an [importer](https://documentation.samson-connect.net/developers/latest/importers/) on an example of a simple XYZ-importer for files of the following format:

 1. The 1st line: the number of atoms in the file.
 2. The 2nd line: arbitraty header line.